jeanbaptistemora/fluidattacks-universe2/docs/src/docs/development/setup/editor.md

 ---

-We highly recommend you use Visual Studio Code because most of the team uses it and works very well for our purpose.
+We highly recommend you use Visual Studio Code because most of the team uses it, and it works very well for our purpose.

-You can install it with:
+You can install it with
 `$ NIXPKGS_ALLOW_UNFREE=1 nix-env -i vscode`

-Now install some useful extensions:
+Now install some useful extensions.

 ```bash
 extensions=(